home-assistant/companion.home-assistant/docs/notifications/actionable.md

     trigger:
       ...
     action:
-      service: notify.mobile_app_<your_device_id_here>
+      - service: notify.mobile_app_<your_device_id_here>
         data:
           message: "Something happened at home!"
           data:
             actions:
               - action: "alarm" # The key you are sending for the event
                 title: "Title" # The button title
               - action: "URI" # Must be set to URI if you plan to use a URI
                 title: "Open Url"
                 uri: "https://google.com" # URL to open when action is selected, can also be a lovelace view/dashboard
               - action: "URI" # Must be set to URI if you plan to open an application
                 title: "Open Twitter"
                 uri: "app://com.twitter.android" # Name of package for application you would like to open
 ```

 ![Android](/assets/android.svg)